cmdoret/HiC_scrambler/README.md

 ## Usage

-The pipeline requires a genome (fasta format) and an optional Hi-C library (fastq format).
-If no library is supplied, a synthetic library will be generated from the genome to generate a matrix with a simple gradient without particular 3D structure.
+The pipeline requires a genome (fasta format) and a Hi-C library (fastq format).

 A json configuration file is provided to define profiles.
 These profiles dictate the type of SV to generate and their properties (size, frequency, ...).

 ## Output

 The pipeline will generate an output directory containing multiple files.
-Each run will have its own subdirectory containing the cool file of the scrambled map and the list of SV applied.
+Each run will run on a random subset of the input genome.
+It will have its own subdirectory containing the matrix before and after scrambling, as well as the list of SV applied and zoom on the concerned regions.

-The root output directory will contain 2 files combining all runs:
+The root output directory will contain the following files combining all runs:
-* The features: A 3D numpy array (npy) file containing windows around each SV as well as windows around random positions without SV (50/50).
+* `x.npy`: A 3D numpy array (npy) file containing windows around each SV as well as windows around random positions without SV (50/50).
-* The labels: A 1D numpy array containing labels corresponding to the windows with the following encoding: 0=no SV, 1=INV, 2=DEL, 3=INS
+* `y.npy`: A 1D numpy array containing labels corresponding to the windows with the following encoding: 0=no SV, 1=INV, 2=DEL, 3=INS.

-file in cool format for the original matrix and one cool file per scramble run.
-For each scramble run, it will generate a matching text file containing the list of structural variants.
+* `truth.npy`: A 3D numpy array containing the matrix of each run's random region before scrambling.
+* `scrambled.npy`: Same, but after scrambling.
+Each map is added a bottom and right 0-padding to retain the same dimensions despite deletions.

 ## Test dataset